Entanglement and thermalization in open fermion systems: Results

 \subsubsection{Unbiased thermal equilibrium}

 We begin our analysis of the quantum wire model by investigating thermalization with unbiased leads.
-To this end we take $\beta_L = \beta_R = \beta$ and $\mu_L = \mu_R = 0$.
-Recall that the open system dynamics is designed to drive each decoupled lead (L and R) into its decoupled thermal state.
+Therefore we set $\beta_L = \beta_R = \beta$ and $\mu_L = \mu_R = 0$.
+Recall that the open system dynamics is designed to drive each decoupled lead (L and R) to its decoupled thermal state.
 However, the leads are coupled to the middle wire which, except for the lead coupling at its boundaries, enjoys unitary dynamics.
-The Hamiltonian couplings are taken to be $w=w'=1$.
-The question is how well the wire is thermalized by its boundary couplings to the leads.
+We try to assess how well the wire is thermalized by its boundary couplings to the leads.

-We answer this question by comparing the exact thermal occupation numbers of the decoupled wire (with $w'=0$) with the expectation values of the corresponding number operators in the steady state.
+We compare the exact thermal occupation numbers of the decoupled wire ($w'=0$) with the expectation values of the corresponding number operators in the steady state ($w'=1$).
 We expect agreement if (1) the leads are effectively thermalizing the wire and (2) the effects of the lead-wire coupling $w'$ is small.
 To be clear, throughout the analysis we use the decoupled ($w'=0$) wire energy eigenstates and we compare the expectation value of the number operator in thermal equilibrium and in the steady state of the open system dynamics.
-Data for $\beta = .1, 1, 5$ as a function of $\gamma$ (the strength of the dissipative terms in $\mathcal{L}$) is shown in Panels (a), (b), and (c) of Figure~\ref{fig:occupation_numbers_1D}.
+Data for $\beta = 0.1$ and $\beta = 5$ as a function of $\gamma$ (the strength of the dissipative terms in $\hat{\mathcal{L}}$) is shown in Fig.~\ref{fig:occupation_numbers_1D}.

-For $\beta =.1,1$, we find that $\gamma = .01$ leads to a steady state distribution of occupation numbers that agrees well with the thermal result.
-Increasing the lead size does not dramatically effect the final steady state.
-For the the lowest temperatures reached, $\beta = 5$, a lead of size $N_L = N_R = 40$ is not sufficient to thermalize a wire of size $N_W=120$.
-As demonstrated in Panel (d) of Figure~\ref{fig:occupation_numbers_1D}, by taking larger leads we are able to achieve thermal equilibrium even for temperatures as low as $\beta=5$.
+For the high-temperature regime $\beta =0.1$, we find that $\gamma = 0.01$ leads to a steady state distribution of occupation numbers that agrees well with the thermal result.
+Increasing the lead size does not dramatically affect the final steady state.
+For the lowest temperatures reached, $\beta = 5$, a lead of size $N_L = N_R = 40$ is not sufficient to thermalize a wire of size $N_W=120$.
+As demonstrated in Fig.~\ref{fig:lead_size_vs_beta}(a), by taking larger leads we are able to achieve thermal equilibrium even for temperatures as low as $\beta = 5$.